spikegrobstein/flatironschool-deployment_lecture/lecture.md

  * `scm` -- this is set to the source-code-management system we're using, `:git`

 We then have to set `default_run_options[:pty] = true`.
 This is done because on some servers, Capistrano doesn't interact with the shell properly.
-In our case, this is necessary is is not there by default.
+In our case, this is necessary and is not there by default.

 We then define 2 roles using the `role` function.
 Capistrano has a concept of roles so you may